-identifying information, about an informant, means any of the following information:
+identifying information, about an informant, means any of the following informationinformant means any of the followinginformant affidavit means an affidavit under section 28H or 28Q.

 - (a) name, including any aliases,

 - (b) date of birth,

 - (c) current location,

 - (d) where the informant resides,

 - (e) a position held by the informant in an organisation.